0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/api/PolygonZkEVMBridgeV2.md

-PolygonZkEVMBridge that will be deployed on Ethereum and all Polygon rollups Contract responsible to manage the token interactions with other networks
+Bridge contract deployed on Ethereum and all Polygon rollups.
+Responsible for managing the token interactions with other networks.

 ## Functions

+Disable initializers on the implementation following the best practices.

-### constructor
+### `constructor`

 ```solidity
   function constructor(
   ) public
 ```
-Disable initalizers on the implementation following the best practices

-### initialize
+### `initialize`

+The value of `_polygonRollupManager` on the L2 deployment of the contract is `address(0)`, so an emergency state is not possible for the L2 deployment of the bridge.

 ```solidity
   function initialize(
     uint32 _networkID,